Raphhache/TEI-XML_assignment_3/README.md

 - Text 2 : Letter CLXXV of _Les Liaisons dangereuses_, written by Laclos in 1782.
 - Text 3 : Letter CXXVIII,  _From Madame de Sévigné to the Count of Bussy Rabutin_, written by Madame de Sévigné in 1671.

 I have chosen these texts because of my interest for this kind of literature, and for the historical era they come from.
-The project aims at clarifying and analyzing a very specific type of text, containing a lot of description, characters and places.

 This repository contains :

 - The three encoded letters (XML files)
 - PDF versions of the letters
+- Reflexive note
 - ODD customisation file
+- "out" folder, containing the RNG generated from the ODD
-- RNG and HTML generated from the ODD
+- HTML generated from the ODD

 No gen AI was used in this assignment.